-Marsh is director of qualitative research and co-PI of the National Center for Research on Education Access and Choice (REACH), funded by the U.S. Department of Education Institute of Education Science., and leads a California study of school district governance.
-This collective research focuses on policy and organizational responses to COVID-19 and heightened awareness around racial injustice.
-Marsh was recently co-PI of a Spencer Foundation-funded study of governance reform in Los Angeles, New Orleans, and Denveris and founding member of the Local Control Funding Formula Research Collaborative studying the implementation of California’s finance and accountability policy.
-Recent publications include: "Social Construction Is Racial Construction: Examining the Target Populations in School-Choice Policies" (forthcoming American Journal of Education), "The process and politics of educational governance change in New Orleans, Los Angeles, and Denver" (American Educational Research Journal), "Institutional logics in Los Angeles schools: Do multiple models disrupt the grammar of schooling?
+Marsh is director of qualitative research and co-PI of the National Center for Research on Education Access and Choice (REACH), funded by the U.S. Department of Education Institute of Education Science.
+This research in Colorado, Florida, Louisiana, Michigan, and Oregon - along with a recent California study of school district governance - has focused on policy and organizational responses to COVID-19 and heightened awareness around racial injustice.
+Marsh was recently co-PI of a Spencer Foundation-funded study of governance reform in Los Angeles, New Orleans, and Denver.
+She is a founding member of the Local Control Funding Formula Research Collaborative studying the implementation of California’s finance and accountability policy.
+Recent publications include: “Advancing or inhibiting equity: The role of racism in the implementation of a community engagement policy” (Leadership and Policy in Schools), "Social Construction Is Racial Construction: Examining the Target Populations in School-Choice Policies" (American Journal of Education), "The process and politics of educational governance change in New Orleans, Los Angeles, and Denver" (American Educational Research Journal), "Institutional logics in Los Angeles schools: Do multiple models disrupt the grammar of schooling?
 (American Journal of Education), "Civic engagement in education: Trends and tensions in California" (Education Finance and Policy), and “Evaluating Teachers in the Big Easy: How organizational context shapes policy responses in New Orleans” (Educational Evaluation and Policy Analysis).
 She is also co-author of Challenging the “One Best System”?
 The Portfolio Management Model and Urban School Governance (Harvard Education Press), author of Democratic Dilemmas: Joint Work, Education Politics, and Community (SUNY Press), and co-editor of School Districts and Instructional Renewal (Teachers College Press).
-Marsh is currently co-editor of the AERA journal Educational Evaluation and Policy Analysis. http://usc.academia.edu/JulieMarsh/
+Marsh recently completed a 4-year term as co-editor of the AERA journal Educational Evaluation and Policy Analysis. http://usc.academia.edu/JulieMarsh/

 Prior to coming to USC in July 2010, Marsh was at the RAND Corporation where she last served as Senior Policy Researcher.
 She received a Ph.D. in Education Administration and Policy Analysis from Stanford University, a Master’s in Public Policy from the University of California at Berkeley, and B.A. in American Studies from Stanford University.